dmitrypekar/wowapptest/README.md

 - No 10 cmd requirement implemented.
 This is JVM program.
 I see no reason for that limit.
 - No unit tests implemented.
 The time for the assignment was limited.
 If it's required to see my unit tests, please see my github account - https://github.com/dmitrypekar?tab=activity kafka-mesos project contains a lot of unit-tests.
-- Added idea file for convenience
+- Added Idea files for convenience